hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 -----------

 This is the browser version of Visual Studio Code.
-For more information, check out `VSCode official guidelines <https://code.visualstudio.com/docs>`_.
+For more information, check out `VSCode documentation`_.
 As a default, a Python and a Git module are already loaded, which means you can use both Python and git from a terminal window within code-server.